 Attempting to do so causes the

-Step 5: Disable read-only mode.
-Allow both servers to begin accepting updates once again by running the following statement on each of them:
+Allow the source to begin accepting updates once again by running the following statement:

-GTID-based replication should now be running, and you can begin (or resume) activity on the master as before.
-Section 184.108.40.206, “Using GTIDs for Failover and Scaleout”, discusses creation of new slaves when using GTIDs.
+GTID-based replication should now be running, and you can begin (or resume) activity on the source as before.
+Section 18.104.22.168, “Using GTIDs for Failover and Scaleout”, discusses creation of new replicas when using GTIDs.